amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 20 -*
+*Snippet 20*

 Almost all the buttons will have icons.
-Glphs.

-Load the glyphs as icons
+Windows applications uses glyphs as their icons.
+Glyphs are very much like text, they are unicodes, that render as icons based on the font family specified.

+We will be using the Microsoft's provided MDL2 Assets font.
+They have another one Icon fonts, but we will be using the MDL2 instead because a lot of the Photos' icons can be found in that fontset.

+Load the font in the main.qml file, this way all child qml files will have access to them.

 > main.qml